mako-framework/docs/04_databases_sql/04_migrations.md

 #### Rolling back migrations

-If you need to revert the changes made to your database then you can use the `down` command.
+If you need to revert the changes made to your database then you can use the `migration:down` command.
 This will roll back the last batch of migrations executed.

 ```
-php reactor migrate.down
+php reactor migration:down
 ```
 {.language-none}